U.S. Postal Service Board of Governors: Overview and Pending Nominees

 Summary

 As currently constructed under the Postal Accountability and Enhancement Act of 2006 (PAEA, P.L.
 109-435), the board consists of the postmaster general, the deputy postmaster general, and nine governors appointed to staggered terms of seven years.
 The governors appoint, or may remove, the postmaster general by a majority vote of the governors in office.
 The deputy postmaster general is appointed, or may be removed, by a majority vote of the postmaster general and the governors in office.
-Currently, there are six Senate-confirmed governors and three governor vacancies on the board.
-President Biden has four nominees pending before the Senate.
-As of the date of this report, none has been confirmed.
+Currently, there are five Senate-confirmed governors.
+As of the date of this report, there are four postal governor vacancies and two pending nominations.

 Under Title 39, Section 205, of the U.S. Code, vacancies do not prevent the board from conducting its business so long as there is a quorum of six members.
 For example, if the postmaster general, deputy postmaster general, and four governors are present, then the board would have a quorum for the transaction of business.